Omorwhomee/Highridge-Construction-Company-Payment-Slips/README.md

 Review your Python and R code to ensure it meets the specified criteria.
 Save your submission as a ZIP file and include a detailed README.
 Double-check that your GitHub repository contains the zipped file for submission.

+## files
+workerspayslip.py - Used to inplement the python code. workerspayslip.R - Used to implement the R code.
+README.md - This is the instruction file.

+## Requirements
+### Python
+- Python 3.x
+- Run `python workers_payment.py` to execute.

+### R
+- R version 4.x or above
+- Run `Rscript workers_payment.R` to execute.

+## Output
+The program prints payment slip details for each worker to the console.